 Not all lending platforms are the same

 The range of available lending platforms, however, necessitates careful consideration.
-The recent retail bond saga surrounding several such platforms demonstrates the importance of appreciating not just how nice a car looks on the outside – the equivalent of the eye-watering returns being touted by these platforms – but how well-built its engine is.
+The retail bond saga surrounding several such platforms demonstrates the importance of appreciating not just how attractive an investment appears from the outside – the equivalent of the eye-watering returns being touted by these platforms – but how well-built it really is.

-The Puma Property Finance division of Puma Investments has been lending since before the last financial crisis and in total has arranged over £700m in loans and construction projects.
-I am proud to say that we have a 0% capital loss track record, meaning we have never lost a pound of capital on these loans.
-Whilst past performance clearly is no guarantee of future performance, our commitment to sensible lending, both in times of calm and distress, is fundamental to our approach.
+We have been lending since before the last financial crisis and in total has arranged over £800m in loans and construction projects.
+Whilst past performance isn’t necessarily indicative of future results, it’s 0% capital loss track record means that, to date, it has never lost a pound of capital on these loans.
+Our commitment to sensible lending, both in times of calm and distress, is fundamental to our approach.

 What constitutes “sensible” lending today?

 A key factor in sensible lending is an “equity cushion”.
 Loans are written at a loan-to-value, which means the borrower takes the first loss before the lender’s capital is at risk.
-For instance, Puma Heritage Ltd, a lending business in which our clients can invest, currently has a weighted average loan-to-value of 60% across its portfolio.
-This provides a substantial 40% cushion before our investors’ capital is at risk and the loans have first charge security, taking priority above all other creditors.
+For instance, Puma Heritage Ltd currently has a weighted average loan-to-value of 63% across its portfolio.
+This provides a substantial 37% cushion before our investors’ capital is at risk and the loans have first charge security, taking priority above all other creditors.

 However, there is much more to lending than maintaining a conservative loan-to-value.
 A highly developed and rigorous underwriting and execution approach is required, backed by an experienced in-house group of underwriters, legal, finance and risk teams working together with third-party professionals.
 In particular, each of our loans must go through detailed scenario testing where we look at the impact of three specific variables: (a) the end value of the asset dropping substantially; (b) the costs of the project increasing substantially; and (c) the time taken to repay the loan overrunning by a material margin.
 We look at these scenarios both individually and cumulatively to assess any risk to capital should all three of these circumstances occur in the same loan.